-- If the low tire pressure warning light comes on while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
+- If the low tire pressure warning light flashes while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
-Check the tire pressure for all four tires and adjust the pressure to the COLD tire pressure shown on the tire placard.
+Check the tire pressure for all four tires.
+Adjust the tire pressure to the recommended COLD tire pressure shown on the tire placard to turn the low tire pressure warning light OFF.
 If you have a flat tire, replace it with a spare tire as soon as possible.
 (See "Flat tire" in the "In case of emergency" section for changing a flat tire.) - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated and the low tire pressure warning system will not function.
 Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.